2019-2020 Grants Awarded*

 ($1,500 approved)

-This grant will allow for the installation of a sensory hallway, which consists of decals that outline a series of actions or movements done in a meaningful, deliberate manner.
-It will be an easily accessible method for teachers to address student modifications including “brain” breaks, movement breaks, sensory diets and positive reinforcement systems.
-The sensory hallway can also help alleviate behavioral issues for students who need to release their energy in a safe and productive manner.
+This grant will allow for the installation of a sensory hallway, which consists of decals that outline a series of meaningful, deliberate actions or movements.
+The hallway will be an easily accessible method for teachers to address student modifications, including “brain” breaks, movement breaks, sensory diets, and positive reinforcement systems.
+It can also help alleviate behavioral issues for students who need to release their energy safely and productively.

 Media Center VR Expansion